EliotKhachi/publicZk/202312040619/README.md

-# Setting up the Raspberry Pi Pico
+# Mount the pico as a drive

+1.

 ## Tags